YaTut1901/liquid-ip/README.md

 ## Development notes
 - Contracts use Solidity 0.8.27.
 Uniswap v4 periphery components that require 0.8.26, handled via per-file pragmas and `deployCode()` cheatcode.
-- Scaffold-ETH 2 patterns are used in the frontend (RainbowKit + wagmi).
-Prefer `useScaffoldReadContract` and `useScaffoldWriteContract` hooks for contract I/O.

-[scheme: on-chain components and data flow]